Tips for Running Your First Marathon

 11. Buy a foam roller, stretch, and take care of yourself after.

 14. Around mile 6-8 you’re going to need some fueling stuff.
 I loved Shot Bloks, some people love Gu, but my current favorite is a more natural Honey Stingers.
-Try a couple of things and don’t cheat yourself out of taking these, they make a huge difference!
+Also, try a couple of things and don’t cheat yourself out of taking these, they make a huge difference!

 16. Walk around after runs.
-Don’t just veg all day, you’ll be all the more sore!
+In addition, don’t just veg all day, you’ll be all the more sore!

 19. Take multi-vitamins.
 You won’t believe how much iron you pound out of your system, and what a difference magnesium will make!
 Make sure you’re getting enough of these.